unavi-xyz/wired-protocol/social/README.md

 You can log in to the server with a typical login method - such as a username and password or OAuth connection - then receive session keys which can be used to verify your ownership of the hosted DID to other parties.
-This allows you to use DIDs while maintaining the convienance of traditional app logins.
+This allows you to use your DID while maintaining the convienance of traditional app logins.

 Running your own identity server is a great first step towards self-sovereignity within The Wired.